Emigration from Hong Kong: Post-handover and reverse migration

-Migration to Chinese mainland
+Migration to mainland China

-In the years following Chinese economic reform, a growing number of Hongkongers have migrated to mainland China, in what is known as the "heading north" (北上) phenomenon.
+In the years following the reform and opening up, a growing number of Hongkongers have migrated to mainland China, in what is known as the "heading north" (北上) phenomenon.

 Social issues and 2019–2020 unrest

 Social inequality and the high cost of living accelerated throughout the 2010s.
 This, coupled with the increasingly hostile stance from the Hong Kong government to universal suffrage and political expression, further increased the sentiment to migrate from Hong Kong.
 A key milestone would be the first occasion of tear gassing of peaceful protestors in decades, which at the time was directed by Chief Executive Leung Chun-ying, sparking backlash from the public and precipitated the Umbrella Movement.
 Government further exacerbated the political climate, notably the mass protests that erupted in 2019 in response to proposed extradition amendments by the Carrie Lam administration, which began as peaceful demonstration and protests but later escalated.
 The central Chinese government then enacted the Hong Kong national security law to enlarge the power of the police to arrest and detain.

 These events have pushed some residents to leave Hong Kong, including opposition activists fleeing arrest.
 Both Australia and Canada widened permanent residency pathways for students, skilled workers and asylum seekers from Hong Kong.
-It has subsequently been estimated that around 500,000 people have left the city between 2021 and 2024.